 - 1. Students: 21st CCLC Programs target pre-kindergarten to twelfth grade students who attend schools with a high concentration (40% or higher) of students from economically disadvantaged families.
 The 21st CCLC program targets at-risk students especially those considered most academically at-risk.
 Students attending these schools and living within the district-defined service area of such schools, are eligible to participate. - 2.
 Adults and Families: In addition to students, the 21st CCLC Program must also serve adult family members of those students who are actively participating in the regular 21st CCLC program.
-These adult family members are provided with family engagement and/or family literacy services or activities that support the academic achievement of the actively participating students.
+These adult family members are provided with family engagement and/or family literacy services or activities that support the academic achievement of the actively participating students. §4204(b)(2)(A)(B) and §4204(b)(2)(F)

-Measures of Effectiveness
+Measures of Effectiveness §4205(b)